Fred Dibnah: Chimney felling

 Having mastered his trade repairing chimneys, Dibnah became aware of the demand for a cost-effective method of demolishing them.
 He offered to remove them without using explosives, by cutting an ingress at the base of the chimney—supporting the brickwork with wooden props—and then burning away the props so that the chimney fell, hopefully in the intended direction.
 Although this was a tried and tested method, it was not without its opponents.
 On one occasion he was contracted by the local council to fell two chimneys.
 The contract obliged him to dismantle each by hand, but he decided to fell them by cutting away the base.
 The first chimney collapsed as planned, but the council terminated his contract and refused to pay.
 Dibnah contacted the borough engineer and offered to fell the second chimney for no charge, to prove the effectiveness of his technique.
 He even offered to let the engineer light the fire, but the wind blew so hard that the chimney did not draw the flames and once the props had been burnt through, it remained standing.
 Dibnah resorted to using a hydraulic jack to apply extra pressure to the intact side of the base and the chimney eventually fell.
 He later told the engineer that "it was all about fine balancing and counteracting high wind forces."

 He almost lost his life in 1997, when a concrete chimney he had been asked to fell on Canvey Island began to collapse before the felling team had finished preparing the base.
 As the team ran from the chimney, Dibnah tripped and fell and was greeted by the sight of 2,500 tonnes of concrete leaning toward him, but fortunately the chimney righted itself and then fell in the opposite direction.
-The last chimney he felled, which was his 90th, was in Royton, in May 2004.
+The last chimney he felled, which was his 90th, was in Royton in Manchester, in May 2004.